c3d/xl/native/docs/STYLE.md

 ## Capitalization

-The core XL language is insensitive to capitalization and ignores underscores.
+The core XL language should be insensitive to capitalization and ignores underscores.
 In other words, `JoeDalton`, `JOE_DALTON` and `joe_dalton` all represent the same entity, much as they would in real-life.
+It is unclear if this goal can be achieved without introducing too many ambiguities.
+Therefore, it remains possible that XL will be case sensitive.

-However, the XL code consistently follows a convention that helps identify the purpose or intent of a given symbol.
+In any case, the XL code consistently follows a convention that helps identify the purpose or intent of a given symbol.

 1. Symbols in `lowercase` normally denote data types, or functions